Shopify/polaris/documentation/Nodejs support.md

     - 'Validate with Node v18.13.0'
 ```

-The `rollup.config.mjs` for some projects.
+The `rollup.config.mjs` for some monorepo packages.
 This should match the minimum supported version.